Trams in Olsztyn: Former system

 In 1930, the network was extended.
 Route 1's terminus was moved from Olsztyn Zachodni to Jeziorna (then Jahnweg) on the shore of Długie Lake (then Lang See).
 At the same time, the track between Jagiełły and Dworzec Zachodni was lifted.
 In 1940, trolleybus route 2 was inaugurated leading to the discontinuation of tram route 2.
 From then until 1945, only route number 1 remained in operation.

 In March 1945, the front closed on the city and all public transport was suspended.
 The system suffered extensive damage as a result of the fighting.
 As part of the Yalta agreement, the southern part of East Prussia became part of Poland.
 The network and rolling stock needed extensive renovation, but trams on route 1 resumed operation on 30 April 1946 and on route 2 on 28 June 1946.
 There were no more changes to the network until the end of operation.

 The trams last ran on 20 November 1965.
 The system was closed down because it required major investment that the city could not afford and bus transport was a more economical solution.

 Current system

-In 2004, the city authorities started considering building a completely new light rail network.
+In 2004, the city authorities started considering building a completely new tram network.
 The project was approved in 2009 and, after bids by five companies, the construction contract was awarded to the Spanish firm FCC Construcción on 27 June 2011, for approximately 250 million Polish złoty (€).
 Construction started in September 2012 and was scheduled to be completed in June 2014.
 The system was opened in stages between 19 and 31 December 2015.